-To promote a fuller understanding of Louisiana's cultural and ethnic diversity by reenacting Louisiana history from the perspectives of women, the poor, the working class, free Creoles of Color, enslaved Africans, freed Blacks, Native Americans, Cajuns, Germans, Sicilians, Irish, Islenos, Vietnamese, and people of mixed heritage.
+To promote a fuller understanding of Louisiana's cultural and ethnic diversity by reenacting and presenting our history from the perspectives of women, Free Creoles of Color, enslaved Africans and Native Americans, freedmen, Acadians, Germans, Sicilians, Irish, Islenos, Vietnamese, and people of mixed heritage.

 We honor the many cultures that have shaped Louisiana's unique landscape and acknowledge the multiple histories written into that landscape.